-One or more elections will be made to treat the Series Trust as one or more "real estate mortgage investment conduits" (each, a "REMIC Trust") for federal income tax purposes.
+One or more elections will be made to treat the assets comprising the Series Trust as one or more "real estate mortgage investment conduits" (each, a "REMIC Trust") for federal income tax purposes.
 The Certificates of each Class will be designated as "regular interests" in a REMIC Trust, except that a separate Class will be designated as the "residual interest" with respect to each REMIC Trust.
+(Cover continued on next page)